VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 The following list summarizes the steps of the migration:

 1. Deploy the V3 release to the staging slot in Windows Azure.
-2. Switch the V2 release worker role for the V3 release worker role.
-   While this is taking place, Registrants continue to use the V2 web roles and see the "Cannot determine the state of the registration" message because for a while, no worker role instance is available.
+2. Deactivate the V2 worker role using the **MaintenanceMode** mode flag and activate the V3 worker role.
+The V3 worker role now handles messages from the V2 web role running in the production slot.
+While this is taking place, registrants continue to use the V2 web roles and see the "Cannot determine the state of the registration" message because, for a while, no worker role instance is available.
-3. Switch the V2 release web role for the V3 release worker role.
+2. Switch the deployments by performing a VIP swap.
+The V3 web roles now start serving requests.

 For details of these steps, see Appendix 1,
 "[Building and Running the Sample Code][appendix]."